Citation, DOI, disclosures and article data

 Bladder calculi, commonly referred to as bladder stones, are urinary stones that are found primarily in the urinary bladder and comprise only 5% of all urinary tract stones.
 They can be divided into primary, secondary, and migratory stones:

-Primary bladder stones are now uncommon in developed countries and incidence is ever on the decline.
-In developing countries, however, incidence is still quite high, especially in endemic areas in North Africa, the Middle East, and Southeast Asia.
-This is has been found to occur due to poor hydration, recurrent diarrhea, and a diet deficient in animal protein.
+Primary bladder stones are now uncommon in developed countries, and the incidence is continuously declining.
+However, the incidence is still quite high in developing countries, especially in North Africa, the Middle East, and Southeast Asia endemic areas.
+This is due to poor hydration, recurrent diarrhea, and a diet deficient in animal protein.

 Family history is found in up to a third of idiopathic cases 2.

 Secondary bladder stones are due to urinary stasis, including from:

 foreign body, e.g.: indwelling Foley catheter, retained fragment from a removed Foley catheter, surgical sutures (nonabsorbable)